arthwang/vsc-prolog/README.md

     * "prolog.linter.run": "onType"

-      How to trigger the linter: onType or onSave. 'onType' means linting is in nearly real time manner (controlled by next setting: prolog.linter.delay) whileas 'onSave' linter is called when saving the document.
+      How to trigger the linter: onType or onSave or never. 'onType' means linting is in nearly real time manner (controlled by next setting: prolog.linter.delay) whileas 'onSave' linter is called when saving the document. 'never' disables the linter.

     * "prolog.linter.delay": 500